yarnpkg/zpm/README.md

 - Turn all variants into standalone structs.
   - For example, `enum Foo { Test { field: usize; } }` will be turned into `struct TestFoo { field: usize; }; enum Foo { Test(TestFoo) }`.

-> [!TODO]
+> [!NOTE]
-> I didn't find a way to handle the serialization of the enum variants yet, but it'd be really nice to have.
+> TODO: I didn't find a way to handle the serialization of the enum variants yet, but it'd be really nice to have.
 Something where we'd use the pattern specs in the opposite way, to generate text rather than parse it?

 ### JSON lockfile